-Christmas brings a mixture of emotions.
-One of the most joyous times of the year is a time when many people experience depression.
-The Christmas season evokes memories.
+Christmas is one of the most joyous times of the year.
+Yet Christmas brings a mixture of emotions.
+For Christmas evokes memories.
 Memories are a mixed bag of joy and sorrow.
 The joy can be tempered, if not overwhelmed, by the continuing pangs of grief, of family conflict, of illness, or some other struggle and tragedy of life.
-This can be a time when we can relate to the words of the prophet Jeremiah in the Old Testament book of Lamentations.
+For many, Christmas is a time when they can relate to the words of the prophet Jeremiah in the Old Testament book of Lamentations.
 “I remember my affliction and my wandering, the bitterness and the gall.
 I well remember them, and my soul is downcast within me” (3:19-20).

 With life falling apart around him, the prophet lamented. the weight of his emotional load did not lighten.
 Conditions for him did not improve.
 Yet he remembered something which gave him hope.
 Remembering he found strength with which to carry the weight of his suffering.
 “Because of the Lord’s great love we are not consumed, for his compassions never fail.
 They are new every morning: great is your faithfulness” (Lamentations 3:22-23).

 We struggle with the weakness of our humanness.
-The weight of disappointments and losses often seems to heavy to bear.
+The weight of disappointments and losses often seems too heavy to bear.
 Yet we remember.
 So we keep trusting God.
 We keep hoping in Christ.
-Even in the midst of sorrow we are able to sin, “Joy to the world, the Lord is come.”
+Even in the midst of sorrow we are able to sing, “Joy to the world, the Lord is come.”

 (Picture source: ibtimes.com.au, December 25 2015)